 Implicit measure (ST-IAT).
-The Single Target Implicit Association Test (ST-IAT, for example- Bluemke & Friese, 2008) is a variation of the Implicit Association Test (IAT; Greenwald, McGhee & Schwartz, 1998).
-The IAT is an indirect measure of social cognition (mainly, attitudes, stereotypes, and self-concept).
-The ST-IAT is a variant of the IAT, used to measure the evaluation of a single category rather than a prefrence between two categories (which is what the IAT measures).
+The ST-IAT (Bluemke & Friese, 2008) is a variation of the Implicit Association Test (IAT) (Greenwald, McGhee & Schwartz, 1998).
+The IAT is an indirect measure of social cognition (attitudes, stereotypes, and self-concept).
+The ST-IAT variant is used to measure the evaluation of a single category rather than a prefrence between two categories.
 I used the ST-IAT to test the implicit self-concept of participants with feminism.
-In other words, I measured the implicit feminist identification of participants (the association of 'feminism' and 'self' versus 'feminism' and 'not self').
+In other words, I measured participants’ implicit feminist identification (the association of feminism and self versus feminism and not self).
 This measure was not directly related to the research hypothesis.
 I explored similarities and discrepancies between the indirectly measured and directly measured identification with feminism.
 Because it is not relevant to the present research, I will not refer to this measure further.

 Results

 The score of the feminist attitude questionnaire was computed as the mean of the responses to all 12 items in the questionnaire.
-Higher scores indicated stronger feminist attitudes.
+Higher scores indicate stronger feminist attitudes.

 Feminist Identification

-Of all the participants, 48% (58% of the women and 28% of the men) responded 'yes' to the question whether they considered themselves feminists, and the others responded 'no.' A Chi-Square Tests for Association of sex and feminist identification was significant (2 (1) = 73.71, p < .001), indicating that women identified as feminist more often than men.
-The percentage of women who identified as feminists was higher than I expected, probably attesting for the unusual characteristics of participants who visit the Project Implicit website (relatively Liberal-Democrat sample; see also in the following analyses of the reported identification with- and evaluation of- social categories on this study).
+Of all the participants, 48% (58% of the women and 28% of the men) responded “yes” to the binary question of whether they considered themselves feminists.
+The rest responded “no”.
+A Chi-square test for association of sex and feminist identification was significant (2 (1) = 73.71, p < .001), indicating that more women than men identified as feminist.
+The percentage of women who identified as feminists was higher than expected.
+This may attest to the characteristics of participants who visit the Project Implicit website, creating a relatively liberal-Democrat sample.
+These characteristics can also be seen in the reported identification with and evaluation of social categories in this study.

-I also tested whether the manipulation influenced identification.
-When participants reported their identification before the questionnaire 51% identified as feminist, in comparison to 43% among participants who responded after the questionnaire, 2 (1) = 5.68, p = .017.
-I examined whether that effect was moderated by the participant's gender with a logistic regression with 2 (Gender) X 2 (Condition).
-In accordance with the previous analysis there was a significant association between sex and feminist identification: women were more likely to identify as feminist, OR (1) = 63%, p < .001.
-The association between condition and feminist identification was not significant, OR (1) = 14%, p = .063.
-The interaction of condition and sex was also not significant, OR (1) = 6%, p = .47, reflecting that the proportion of identification between the genders did not differ as functions of condition.
+Among the participants who reported their identification before completing the questionnaire, 51% identified as feminist.
+In comparison, 43% of those who reported their identification after completing the questionnaire identified as feminist, 2 (1) = 5.68, p = .017.
+I examined whether that effect was moderated by the participants’ gender with a logistic regression with 2 (Gender) X 2 (Condition).
+In accordance with the previous analysis, there was a significant association between sex and feminist identification: women were more likely to identify as feminist, OR (1) = 63%, p < .001.
+The association between experiment condition and identification as a feminist was not significant, OR (1) = 14%, p = .063.
+The interaction of experiment condition and sex was also not significant, OR (1) = 6%, p = .47 indicates that the proportion of identification between the genders did not differ as functions of experiment condition.

-There was a significant correlation between the response to the yes/no feminist identification question and the continuous feminist identification question that appeared later in the study, r(893) = .74, p < .
-001. Did the manipulation influence the continuous measure?
-I tested that question with a 2 (Condition) X 2 (Gender) ANOVA on the continuous feminist identification.
+There was a significant correlation between the response to the binary feminist identification question and the continuous feminist identification question presented later in the study, r(893) = .74, p < .
+001. I tested whether the manipulation influenced the continuous measure with a 2 (Condition) X 2 (Gender) ANOVA on the continuous feminist identification.
 The ANOVA found a main effect for gender, F(1,926) = 103.03, p < .001, p² = .1, reflecting stronger identification as feminist among women (M = 4.18, SD = 1.80), compared to men (M = 2.92, SD = 1.77).
 There was no main effect for condition, F(1,926) = 0.47, p =.49, nor interaction, F(1, 926) = 0.01, p = .93.
-Importantly, participants always responded to the continuous measure after the feminist attitudes questionnaire.
-Therefore, in both conditions, the response to the continuous measure might reflect the effect of completing the feminist attitudes questionnaire on one's identity as a feminist.
+Importantly, participants always responded to the continuous measure after completing the feminist attitudes questionnaire.
+Therefore, in both conditions, the response to the continuous measure might reflect the effect of completing the feminist attitudes questionnaire on identification as a feminist.

 Feminist Attitudes